starsnotinjars/Automatic-Website-Categorizers/README.md

     python2.7 titles_searcher.py output.txt output_from_extract.txt
 (The first entry in the command line after 'titles_searcher.py' should be the name of the input file that you are processing, which is the output from the desired GoogleScraper run.
 The entry after that should be the name of the output file that you want to create.
 You will need to put the file lists.py in the same directory as titles_searcher.py.)

+# Common Crawl Title Searcher
+(Powered by Yandex.Translate: http://translate.yandex.com/ )

+Open a command prompt and enter the following:

+    python2.7 extract_data.py

+(This will find the titles of webpages in Common Crawl.)
+Open a command prompt and enter the following:

+    python2.7 titles_searcher.py output.txt
+(The first entry in the command line after 'titles_searcher.py' should be the name of the output file that you want to create.)

 # Description Searcher
 (Powered by Yandex.Translate: http://translate.yandex.com/ )